MohiCodings/Quiz-app/README.md

-# Blog website using ReactJs
+# Quiz website using ReactJs